-- Further imperil already rare, endangered and threatened species and wildlife habitat in the United States and Mexico. - Make it impossible to maintain the large areas of connected habitat necessary to maintain healthy crossborder populations of Mexican wolves, jaguars, bighorn sheep, ocelots and other species. - Waste billions of taxpayer dollars that could otherwise be spent on conservation or other worthwhile endeavors. - Hurt local economies dependent on ecotourism and outdoor recreation. - Stymie bilateral efforts essential for successful borderlands conservation.
+- Further imperil already rare, endangered and threatened species and wildlife habitat in the United States and Mexico. - Make it impossible to maintain the habitat connectivity necessary for healthy cross-border populations of Mexican wolves, jaguars, bighorn sheep, ocelots and other species. - Waste billions of taxpayer dollars that could otherwise be spent on conservation or other worthwhile endeavors. - Hurt local economies dependent on ecotourism and outdoor recreation. - Stymie bilateral efforts essential for successful borderlands conservation.

-Conservation lands and collaborations on the line In the Sonoran Desert...
+Conservation lands and collaborations on the line

+In the Sonoran Desert...